 The RSVP card and envelope are staples in any invitation suite.
-Depending on your preferred approach, you can include cards with blanks for guests to fill up names of those attending or you can include the number of seats reserved for them and they can confirm the number of attendees.
-If you intend to keep RSVPs traditional and via postage, be sure to include a self-addressed envelope with stamp, as well as a hard deadline on when they should send their RSVPs.
+Depending on your preferred approach, you can include cards with blanks for guests to fill in the names of those attending, or you can include the number of seats reserved for them and they can confirm the number of attendees.
+If you intend to keep RSVPs traditional and via postage, be sure to include a self-addressed envelope with a stamp as well as a hard deadline on when they should send their RSVPs.
 To save on postage, you can use postcard RSVPs instead.

 Hooper suggests discarding the RSVP card if you're tallying your guest list online via your website.
 But definitely reserve a few invites (with all the extra inserts) for your guests who aren't tech-savvy.
 With smaller, more intimate weddings, guests can RSVP to the couple directly and the couple can forego the RSVP cards.

 Most, if not all, weddings now have a website that compiles all the necessary wedding-related information—from dress code to registry.
 Your "Info" or "Details" insert card is the perfect place to put the URL for your wedding website.
 Encourage guests to refer to your site for more information or to keep updated, especially if not all wedding details have been finalized.

 "If your reception is at a different location than your ceremony, you would use a reception card," says Hooper.
 Include the time and location of your reception on this card as well as directions or parking information for the venue, if needed.
 Otherwise, if you're having your ceremony and reception at the same location, skip this card.
 Instead, your main invitation should include the ceremony location and then should say "reception to follow."

 Having a shuttle transport guests to the reception?
 While you may not have the exact times figured out before your invitations are sent, put a note on the insert that says the shuttle will be available and guests shouldn't plan to drive to your venue.